tyjak/quickswitch-for-i3/README.rst

 Dependencies
 ------------
-quickswitch-i3 requires dmenu (which you likely already have installed), and i3-py, which you can install with ``pip install i3-py``.
+quickswitch-i3 requires dmenu (which you likely already have installed), and i3-py, which you can install with ``pip install i3-py`` if you're using python 2.7, or ``pip3 install i3-py`` if you're using pyton 3.

 quickswitch-i3 was tested in Python 2.7.3 and 3.2.3.
 It will not work in version prior to 2.7 due to the usage of ``argparse``.

 Installation
 ------------
-quickswitch-i3 has a PyPI entry, so you can install it with ``pip install quickswitch-i3``.
-Alternatively, you can always manually run the setup file with ``python setup.py install``.

-Additionally, if you are an Arch user, you can install it from the AUR.
+If you are an Arch user, you can install it from the AUR.
 The package is called ``quickswitch-i3``.
 The PKGBUILD is also included here.

+Otherwise you can simply clone the repository and use the quickswitch.py file from there.
+The ``i3-py`` package is a required dependency, as noted above

-**NOTE**: The AUR package is no longer maintained.
+**NOTE**: The PIP package is no longer maintained.
 If you wish to maintain it, contact @OliverUv.
+The PyPI installation notes below are also outdated and may not work.
+Sorry.

+quickswitch-i3 has a PyPI entry, so you can install it with ``pip install quickswitch-i3``.
+Alternatively, you can always manually run the setup file with ``python setup.py install``.

 Contributions
 -------------